Chart Color Schemes

 Pottsville's health metrics closely align with national benchmarks.

-Common health conditions are seen across both young and old age cohorts at a fairly standard level.
-Private health cover is approximately 51% of the total population (~3780 people), slightly lower than the average SA2 area.
-The most common medical conditions are arthritis (impacting 8.6% of residents) and mental health issues (7.9%).
-68.7% of residents declare themselves completely clear of medical ailments, compared to 64.2% across Rest of NSW.
-Pottsville has 20.8% of residents aged 65 and over (1537 people), lower than the 26.1% in Rest of NSW.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+Common health conditions are similarly prevalent across both young and older age groups.
+Approximately 51% (~3,843 people) have private health cover, which is relatively low.
+The most common medical conditions are arthritis (affecting 8.6% of residents) and mental health issues (7.9%).
+About 68.7% report having no medical ailments, compared to 64.2% in the Rest of NSW.
+Around 20.8% of residents are aged 65 or over (1,563 people), lower than the 26.1% in the Rest of NSW.
+Health outcomes among seniors in Pottsville exceed average standards, even outperforming general population health metrics.

 Frequently Asked Questions - Health